tempelaar-team/qclab-dev/README.rst

    pip install ./

 from inside its topmost directory (where the `pyproject.toml` file is located).
+The latest release of QC Lab can be found on the GitHub releases page: `https://github.com/tempelaar-team/qclab/releases`.

 QC Lab doesn’t enforce third-party dependencies.
 If you hit resolver conflicts or install errors, the quickest fix is to install in a clean Python environment (via `venv` or `conda`).
 Alternatively, reconcile package versions in your existing environment until the requirements are satisfied.